embedded-kiddie/Arduino-XIAO-ESP32/GFXbenchmark/README.md

-# Revisiting Benchmarks of Graphics Library
+# Updating Benchmarks of Graphics Library

 The original benchmark is in [moononournation/Arduino_GFX][12] on 2021 Jun 16